Locations:

 It shouldn’t feel unpleasant to use your voice.
 Get guidance from your provider on whether you should adjust your therapy, rest your vocal cords or try other treatments.

-How long does voice feminization last?
+How long does voice feminization training last?

 You’ll need to continue vocal exercises to maintain the gains you make during vocal therapy.
 Over time and with consistent practice, you’ll gain better control over your voice muscles.

-How long does voice masculinization last?
+How long does voice masculinization training last?

+Whether you’re on hormone therapy or not, the voice exercises you learn in voice therapy can help you maintain better control of your voice.
 The effects of testosterone on your vocal cords are permanent, which means your voice will remain lower even if you stop taking testosterone.
-Whether you’re on hormone therapy or not, the voice exercises you learn in voice therapy can help you maintain better control of your voice.

 A note from Cleveland Clinic